enjoythelive1/Trios2D/README.md

 gameObject.componentName = component; // This is usefull when you have to acces to a component.
 ```

-####Phisycs Component
+####Physics Component

 We are currently working on this.
-This encapsulate the phisycs behavior of a `Gameobject`.
+This encapsulate the physics behavior of a `Gameobject`.
 It currently only handle the velocity and aceleration of an object.

 #####Instance Variables